List of events in core

 The following events are listed chronologically in the lifetime of the notification event.
 Note that not all events apply to instant notifications.

 Filters subscribers of the notification event.
 Applies to subscriptions and instant notifications.
 In case of a subscription event, by default, the subscribers list consists of the users subscribed to the container entity of the event object.
-In case of an instant notification event, the subscribers list consists of the users passed as recipients to notify_user()
+In case of an instant notification event, the subscribers list consists of the user passed as recipient to

 Handlers must return an array in the form: